+Students in the MHIT program are required to perform an internship.
 An internship is optional for students in the MS in IT degree program.
 Most students do their internship after they have completed all course work.
-Prior work experience cannot be used to satisfy this requirement, as there are academic requirements associated with this class.

-We have an internship director to assist students in finding a practicum or internship and supervises the internship's academic requirements.
+We have an internship director to assist students in finding an internship and to supervise the internship's academic requirements.
 However, it is the student's responsibility to secure an internship placement.
 The University has an online recruitment system available to current students and graduates to assist them in finding jobs and internships.